-- Our Zoom meetings are your first stop.
+Our Zoom meetings are your first stop.
 I am happy to answer questions, work examples and help you understand the homework.
-I can also do this in a one-on-one Zoom appointment. - The Campus Learning Center at VCU offers appointment, drop-in and group tutoring in undergraduate courses across the disciplines.
+I can also do this in a one-on-one Zoom appointment or during office hours.

-https://clc.vcu.edu/tutoring/
+The Campus Learning Center at VCU offers appointment, drop-in and group tutoring in undergraduate courses across the disciplines: https://clc.vcu.edu/tutoring/